-A: It varies, but we are usually able to issue permits within four to six weeks of receiving an application along with all necessary, supporting documentation.
-Some permits may take more than six weeks depending upon completeness of the application, any additional documentation needed, or if unexpected issues arise during the review process.
+A: It varies, but we are usually able to issue permits within two to three weeks of receiving an application along with all necessary, supporting documentation.
+Some permits may take more than three weeks depending upon completeness of the application, any additional documentation needed, or if unexpected issues arise during the review process.

 Q: How is my property zoned?